Acerkoo/LCS/README.md

 # LCS: A Language Converter Strategy for Zero-Shot Neural Machine Translation

-In this repo, we supply the codes and scripts for the implementation of LCS.
+In this repo, we supply the codes and scripts for the implementation of [LCS](https://arxiv.org/abs/2406.02876).

+## Data preprocess

+Preprocess detail can be found in `scripts/data`.

+## Training

+Training scripts can be found in `scripts/train`.

+## Inference

+Inference scripts can be found in `scripts/test`.

-## Codes
+## Implementation

 In this section, we introduce two branches of LCS implementation based on the open-source toolkit fairseq (version 1.0.0). *(Both are placed in `fairseq`, and we only place the modified python files to save space.)*